Milling wood

 - HSS (High Speed Steel): Relatively inexpensive and more break-resistant, shorter tool life.

-- HM (carbide / tungsten carbide): Longer tool life and higher cutting speed, but more brittle and more expensive.
+- HM (cemented carbide or tungsten carbide): Longer tool life and higher cutting speed, but more brittle and more expensive.

-- Diamond-tipped: Very high precision and long service life, but very expensive and more suitable for special applications (e.g. CNC).
+- Diamond-tipped: Extremely high precision and long service life, but very expensive and generally suited for specialized applications (such as CNC).

 Conclusion: Carbide router bits are an excellent choice for most wood projects as they are precise, durable and versatile.